 An amazing sign done by Nicola Sabanekh, a famous Ammani sign painter, he was born in Jaffa and learned a lot of sign making techniques since he worked with British mandate offices in Jordan and Palestine.
 In this sign Sananekh used a very advanced design touch, which was the matchmaking between Arabic and English names, the strange shape of letter A is something we don’t see a lot, and geometric slanted Arabic letters give the sign a very modernized identity fits the cultural spirit of Lwaibdeh.

 6. Bahlawan Company, Downtown, Souq El Sukkar

-This is a beautiful hand painted by oil colors on wooden surface, it was made by the Syrian origin sign painter Yassin Jookhi, as we see here Jookhi has used a very rare Kufic style to write the shop name, he call this style: Qudsi Kufi!
+This is a beautiful hand painted by oil colors on a metal surface, it was made by the Syrian origin sign painter Yassin Jookhi, as we see here Jookhi has used a very rare Kufic style to write the shop name, he calls this style: Qudsi Kufi!